Alexza, Founded on A Heritage of Legendary Vision

 In 1991, Dr. Zaffaroni founded Affymetrix, an acknowledged leader in developing "gene chips", an exciting new scientific and technical arena that holds the potential to revolutionize human genetics, providing an ongoing foundation for understanding, diagnosing and treating human disease.

-More recently, in 1994, Dr. Zaffaroni co-founded Symyx, the combinatorial chemistry company dedicated to the discovery of materials such as superconductors, magnets, catalysts and polymers.
-Like Affymax, Symyx is based on the miniaturization and parallel processing of vast numbers of compounds.
-The technologies being developed at Symyx make it possible to synthesize and analyze up to 100,000 materials in one experiment; thus, dramatically reducing the time and cost of identifying promising compounds for use in electronic, semiconductor and chemical application.
+In 1994 Dr. Zaffaroni co-founded Symyx, the combinatorial chemistry company dedicated to the discovery of materials such as superconductors, magnets, catalysts and polymers.
+The technologies developed at Symyx made it possible to synthesize and analyze up to 100,000 materials in one experiment; thus, dramatically reducing the time and cost of identifying promising compounds for use in electronic, semiconductor and chemical application.
+Symyx was acquired by Accelrys in 2010.

-In 1997, Dr. Zaffaroni founded Maxygen, Inc. The mission of Maxygen, Inc. is to develop broad technologies which improve the function of a protein or polynucleotide through the evolution of its DNA sequence, a process termed molecular breeding.
-Their goal is to become the leader in the evolution of proteins and genetic elements.
-Maxygen’s technologies can be applied to a broad number of applications.
+In 1997, Dr. Zaffaroni founded Maxygen, Inc. The mission of Maxygen, Inc. was to develop broad technologies which improve the function of a protein or polynucleotide through the evolution of its DNA sequence, a process termed molecular breeding.

 The success of the companies Dr. Zaffaroni founded attest to the clarity of his vision and the practicality of his ideas for improving therapy.
 He endeavored to provide a new dimension for individual health and the treatment of illness in the world.
 In all his activities, his deepest personal satisfaction came from finding new ways to apply the findings of science to the treatment of disease and the prevention of human suffering.
 Among his many honors, in 1995 Dr. Zaffaroni was awarded the National Medal of Technology by President Clinton in recognition of his contributions to the pharmaceutical and biotechnology industries.
 This Medal is the highest award that the United States bestows for individual achievement in science and technology.